 This is not something we can just magically do, but slowly learning to value ourselves means we will allow others to value us.
-Seeing and accepting ourselves as we really are means we can feel more comfortable with other people seeing us, and we’ll be more likely to believe them when they love us as we are.
+Seeing and accepting ourselves means we can feel more comfortable with other people seeing us, and we’ll be more likely to believe them when they love us as we are.

 What are your major accomplishments so far?
 What fears have you faced down?
-Celebrate them!
+Can you celebrate them?

 Love and nurture your inner child:

 Let her know you see her, she needs soothing and nurturing.
-If she’s filled with strong emotion, find an outlet for them – throw some old teacups against the side of your house, fingerpaint the anger on to large sheets of paper, watch a sad movie and have a good cry, write letters and burn them.
-This way the old stored up emotions will decrease and there will be less triggering in the present moment.
+If she’s filled with strong emotion, find an outlet for them – throw some old cups against the side of your house, fingerpaint the anger on to large sheets of paper, watch a sad movie and cry, write letters and burn them.
+This way the old stored up emotions will be released and there will be less triggering in the present moment.

 Learn to trust yourself:

 This is the key to trusting others, and needs to be done in very small steps.
-I couldn’t even trust myself to let go of the rail when I tried ice skating, or relax enough to drink alcohol.
-The shame of what might happen was too great.
+I couldn’t trust myself to let go of the rail when I tried ice skating.
+The shame of falling over in front of others was too great.

-Once you can trust yourself even a little, you’ll feel safer to connect with others and start revealing more of your true self.
+Once you can trust yourself even a little, you’ll feel safer to connect with others and start revealing more of yourself.
 This is because you know YOU can be trusted – you’ll recognise when something isn’t safe and you’ll set clear boundaries when this happens.